Westchester Announcements And Events

 Check Out Our Relaxation Room

-Make an appointment to check out our Relaxation Room which is designed to help individuals develop relaxation skills and cope with stress.
+Make an appointment to check out our Relaxation Room now located in the Elm Hall Lobby which is designed to help individuals develop relaxation skills and cope with stress.
 You might also enjoy using our state-of-the-art massage chair, SAD Lamp, Buddha Board and our biofeedback software, emWave2©!

 Download Our Just In Case App Or Go To "Counseling Center: Just In Case" On The MyPACE Mobile APP

 Put vital and potentially life-saving mental health information at your fingertips.

 Browse to our Just In Case App, just in case you or a friend needs help.....

 Check out this new informative resource about mental health in college (PDF).
 Written by NAMI, the National Alliance on Mental Illness, and the JED Foundation, who say, "Read the guide, learn from it and use it to start and continue a conversation about mental health."